changsongyang/asciinema.github.io/docs/manual/server/self-hosting/upgrading.md

 - check the [releases](https://github.com/asciinema/asciinema-server/releases)
   for the latest version number
-- read the release notes carefully, and follow the upgrade instructions
+- check the release notes of _all_ versions between the one you're running and the one you're upgrading to, and look for manual upgrade steps and breaking changes for each version - if there are manual steps you omit you may end up with a broken installation,
 - update the `asciinema` container image tag to the latest number
 - recreate the stack by running `docker compose up -d`